For more information about our nationally recognised face to face courses click here

 Chain of Responsibility (CoR) legislation extends the general liability for offences to road freight consignors, receivers, packers and loaders.
 Rather than pursue the ‘soft target’ on the roadside – truck drivers and operators – authorities can now investigate along the supply chain and up and down the corporate chain of command.
 The days of ‘all care and no responsibility’ are over.

-CoR is similar to the legal concept of ‘duty of care’ that underpins Occupational Health & Safety (OH&S) law.
+CoR is similar to the legal concept of ‘duty of care’ that underpins Workplace Health and Safety (WHS) law.
 This approach has long been used by the courts to impose liability in negligence and damages claims.

 CoR legislation is already a feature of laws covering mass and dimension limits, load restraint requirements, driving hours and dangerous goods laws.
 The laws have also been expanded toinclude fatigue, speeding and vehicle standards.